viebel/blog.klipse.tech/_posts/2016-09-16-combinatorics-riddle.md

 `max-key` returns the value for which the function is greatest.

+If you want to play with more digits, you'd find it more convenient to open the [KLIPSE repl](http://app.klipse.tech/?cljs_in.gist=viebel/e52e5fecb6dae2372640c02e1ce97427&external-libs=[https://raw.githubusercontent.com/viebel/math.combinatorics/master/src/main/clojure/]), because in this article the code is evaluated as you type...

 Clojure rocks!

 PS: Do you have a more elegant solution to this riddle?
 Let us know in the comments below...